Save to List My Reading List

-Stop Politicizing Your Form 1023 - Just Tell the Truth
+Stop Politicizing Your Form 1023, Just Tell the Truth

 You'd think telling the truth and following the law would be standard practice.
 Sounds simple, right?
 But the reality is messier.
 Too many nonprofits get caught up trying to please every political faction or jump on the latest social trend.
 They twist and bend their mission statements to sound "safe" or "neutral," hoping to avoid controversy or win approval.

-When Politics Invade Your 501c3 501(c)(3) Application, Everyone Loses
+When Politics Invade Your 501c3 501(c)(3) Application, Everyone Loses.

-This isn't just dishonest, it's downright dangerous.
+This isn't just dishonest; it's downright dangerous.
 It turns the nonprofit sector into a political minefield where the real goals of charity, education, and service get lost in a fog of spin and half-truths.
 When organizations start changing their language based on who's in power or what's trending, compliance falls apart and integrity gets trampled.
 Instead of focusing on real impact, they're playing a risky game that can sink their chances for exemption and damage the trust the public places in nonprofits.

-The IRS Doesn't Play Politics - But Applicants Do
+The IRS Doesn't Play Politics; Applicants do

 Let's be clear: the IRS isn't your PR firm.
 They don't care if you position yourself as the savior of the Jews just because Israel is the news today, or you're dodging LGBTQ language because it's politically incorrect at the moment.
 They care about one thing: whether your organization qualifies under the law.